AbhilashTUofficial/Resume/README.md

 <summary>Assistant Graphic Designer</summary>
 @ Migobucks private ltd
 <pre>
-👉 During such a small period, I helped the company to redesign their web App & create a UI for their mobile App.
+👉 During such a small period, I helped a company to re-design their web App & create a UI for their mobile App.
 👉 Got experience in participating in company conference and work with co-workers.
 </pre>
 </details>